3 Types of Area: Camping Free in New Zealand : A Guide

 Where can I free camp?

 Over 500 DOC and council-managed sites dot New Zealand.
-Look online or visit DOC visitor centers for maps and details.
 Popular spots include Lake Tekapo, Whangamata Beach, and Punakaiki Pancake Rocks.

 Do I need a special vehicle?